solana-developers/solana-cookbook/docs/recipes/programs.md

 ## How to do Cross Program Invocation

 A cross program invocation, is simply put calling another program's instruction inside our program.
 One best example to put forth is Uniswap's `swap` functionality.
 The `UniswapV2Router` contract, calls the necessary logic to swap, and calls the `ERC20` contract's transfer function to swap from one person to another.
 The same way, we can call a program's instruction to have multitude of purposes.

-In this example, we will have a look at `SPL Token Program's transfer` instruction.
+Lets have a look at our first example which is the `SPL Token Program's transfer` instruction.
 The required accounts we would need for a transfer to happen are

 1. The Source Token Account (The account which we are holding our tokens)
 2. The Destination Token Account (The account which we would be transferring our tokens to)